Yes, we know. Mountain ranges are often described as magical – but when it comes to the Mourne Mountains, no other word will do.

 Think a friend might enjoy this article?
 Click to save and share

 Fit for a saint

-Like its neighbor Armagh, County Down also has strong links with St Patrick.
+Like its neighbour Armagh, County Down also has strong links with St Patrick.
 The two counties are linked by St Patrick’s Trail, a 92-mile route taking in prime Patrick locations.
 Saul Church in Strangford is where the saint began his mission and Down Cathedral is his final resting place.
 According to legend, he is said to have sung psalms at The Holy Wells at Struell.
+Naked.

 For the complete story, dive into the interpretive St Patrick’s Centre in Downpatrick.

 Sure, where else would you find it?